gdraheim/docker-systemctl-replacement/README.md

 testing.

-This is achieved by reading and interpreting "*.service" files that have been deployed on the docker container.
+This is achieved by reading and interpreting "*.service" files that have been deployed in the docker container.
 In many cases those will be in /etc/systemd/system/.
 Not only the "simple" but also "forking" service types are handled correctly, with the referenced PIDfile used to tell whether